-Upon the recommendation of an employee's department head, the City Manager, (City Clerk or City Attorney for employees who report to these individuals) may authorize, on an individual basis, a car allowance in an amount not to exceed \$275 per month for Mid-Management and Professional employees and \$300 per month for Top Management employees for individuals who regularly drive during the work day as part of his/her regular duties or who may be required to respond to frequent calls to return to work during off-duty hours.
+Upon the recommendation of an employee's department head, the City Manager, (City Clerk or City Attorney for employees who report to these individuals) may authorize, on an individual basis, a car allowance in an amount not to exceed \$300 per month for individuals who regularly drive during the work day as part of his/her regular duties or who may be required to respond to frequent calls to return to work during off-duty hours.
 Individuals receiving a car allowance are not eligible for mileage reimbursement.